 Erythropoietin is the principal hormone involved in the regulation of erythrocyte differentiation and the maintenance of a physiological level of circulating erythrocyte mass.
 Genetic variation in EPO is associated with susceptbility to microvascular complications of diabetes type 2 (MVCD2).
 These are pathological conditions that develop in numerous tissues and organs as a consequence of diabetes mellitus.
 They include diabetic retinopathy, diabetic nephropathy leading to end-stage renal disease, and diabetic neuropathy.
 Diabetic retinopathy remains the major cause of new-onset blindness among diabetic adults.
 It is characterized by vascular permeability and increased tissue ischemia and angiogenesis.
 Belongs to the EPO/TPO family.
 Note: This description may include information from UniProtKB.

-Cellular Component: extracellular space; extracellular region
+Cellular Component: extracellular space; cell surface; extracellular region

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.